What Are the Top Anesthesiology Schools?

 University of Pennsylvania in Philadelphia

 You can take one or more rotations, clerkships, externships or research projects in anesthesia, with opportunities in surgical care and pain management, in any of several facilities.
 The university's School of Nursing offers a nurse anesthesia program for advanced practice nurses that can lead to the CRNA.
-These degree programs through the University of Pennsylvania offer a concentration in anesthesia:
+These programs through the University of Pennsylvania offer study in anesthesia:

 Washington University in St. Louis, MO

-Washington University was sixth in the U.S. News & World Report 2016 rankings for research medical schools.
+Washington University was eighth in the U.S. News & World Report 2019 rankings for research medical schools.
 The school has one of four national anesthetics programs funded by the NIH.
 Both 4-year and 5-year medical programs are offered, as well as combined medical and M.A. or Ph.D. options.

 At Washington University, you can train for a clinical, education or research career in anesthesiology.
 You'll have the option of a clinical rotation in your third or fourth year of medical school, with opportunities for one-on-one patient care in clinical settings.
 As an anesthesia care team member, you'd participate in management of surgical patients.
-RNs can train to become eligible to take the CRNA examination through the MSN program at the affiliated Goldfarb School of Nursing.
 You might also pursue a Doctor of Nursing Practice (DNP), a Ph.D. or combine both of these advanced degrees.

 The Departments of Anesthesiology and Psychiatry share research and education facilities of the Washington University Pain Center.
 You'll have the opportunity to attend the anesthesiology clinical problem Grand Rounds lectures.
 You'll have access to simulation suites in the Clinical Simulation Center.
 At Washington University, you'll have program opportunities in: